oreillymedia/production-resources/styleguide/index.md

 <p>Authors, please also consult the authoring documentation for the format in which you’re writing (<a href="http://docs.atlas.oreilly.com/writing_in_asciidoc.html">Asciidoc</a>, <a href="http://oreillymedia.github.io/HTMLBook/">HTMLbook</a>, <a href="https://docbook.org">DocBook</a>, or <a href="http://oreillymedia.github.io/production-resources/word/">Word</a>).
 For sponsored projects, please see our <a href="https://oreil.ly/editorial-independence">statement of editorial independence</a>.</p>

-<p>For term conventions, check our guide and word list first, then <strong><a href="https://www.chicagomanualofstyle.org/home.html"><em>The Chicago Manual of Style</em>, 18th edition</a></strong>, then <em><a href="https://www.merriam-webster.com">Merriam-Webster’s Collegiate Dictionary</a></em>.
+<p>For term conventions, check our guide and word list first, then <em>The Chicago Manual of Style</em>, 17th edition, then <em><a href="https://www.merriam-webster.com">Merriam-Webster’s Collegiate Dictionary</a></em>.
 Use your book-specific word list (provided by production) to document style choices that differ or are not covered here (e.g., A.M. or a.m., data center or datacenter).</p>

 <p>To avoid unintentional bias, when writing about groups of people, check the group’s advocacy organization for guidance on appropriate language.
-O’Reilly aims to avoid the following problematic language and recommends using resources such as the <a href="https://consciousstyleguide.com">Conscious Style Guide</a>, the <a href="https://itconnect.uw.edu/work/inclusive-language-guide">University of Washington’s “IT Inclusive Language Guide”</a>, and the <a href="https://ncdj.org/style-guide">Disability Language Style Guide</a> for alternatives.

-<p>Avoid language that is unintentionally gendered (e.g., middleman, man hours), violent (e.g., hit, kill), and otherwise exclusionary, incendiary, or inaccurate (e.g., crazy, dummy, master/slave, tribe).
-Avoid associating positive or negative characteristics with colors that are also associated, problematically, with people (blackbox, black hat, white list, etc.).
-Always follow a person’s preference and note exceptions, if necessary (e.g., quoting research that is decades old or technology that has fallen behind the times).</p>
+The <a href="https://consciousstyleguide.com">Conscious Style Guide</a> is one good resource, aggregating links to relevant organizations. <strong>The <a href="https://itconnect.uw.edu/work/inclusive-language-guide">University of Washington has another</a> that is tech-specific.</strong> The <strong><a href="https://ncdj.org/style-guide">Disability Language Style Guide</a></strong> is a thorough guide to writing about disabilities with sensitivity.
+Always follow a person’s preference and note exceptions, if necessary (e.g., quoting research that is decades old).</p>

 <p>For questions specific to your book or assignment, please consult with your editor or production editor.</p>
 </section>